slsa-framework/slsa-github-generator/BYOB.md

 #### SLSA Reusable Workflow (SRW)

-The SRW acts as the build's orchestrator.
+The SLSA Reuseable Workflow (SRW) acts as the build's orchestrator.
 It calls the TCA, generates provenance, and returns the provenance to its TRW caller.
 A TRW would typically call the SRW as follows:

 ```yaml
 - uses: slsa-framework/slsa-github-generator/.github/workflow/delegator_generic_slsa3.yml@v1.8.0